ACCBDD/shuffleSelection/README.md

 Shuffle allows players to place blocks randomly from their hotbar.
 This can help speed up the building process and add variety to buildings.

+To enable shuffling, press the `r` key by default.
+This can be changed in Minecraft's controls options menu.

 [YouTube Demonstration](https://youtu.be/iTEJO_tNMgs)

 ---